13 Power Moves Examples to Dominate Anyone

 However, there is an art to displaying power.

-Instead, you want to do it in one of two ways:
+Do it in one of two ways:

 Here are some examples of this power move: